-In this blog, Tim Kirkconel, a solicitor in our Woking dispute resolution team, looks at a recent judgement regarding the timing of interim injunction applications and its relevance to disputes with neighbours about notifiable works being carried out without a party wall award.
+In this blog, Kate Cooper, Associate Solicitor in our Woking dispute resolution team, looks at a recent judgement regarding the timing of interim injunction applications and its relevance to disputes with neighbours about notifiable works being carried out without a party wall award.

 In my last post, the final point I made was about the perils of burying your head in the sand if you find yourself the respondent to an application for an injunction.
 The recent case of Blade Motor Group Limited v Reynolds & Reynolds serves as a reminder that penalties for inaction are a two-way street.